A Gift from Above

 The Seventh Seal

 8 Now when the Lamb broke open the seventh seal, silence fell in heaven for about half an hour.
 2 Then I saw the seven angels who were stationed before God; and seven trumpets were given to them.
-3 Then another angel holding a golden censer came up and was stationed beside the altar; and much incense was given to him, that he might mingle it with1 the prayers of all the saints on the golden altar that stands before the throne.
-4 So the smoke of the incense mingled with the prayers of the saints ascended out of the angel’s hand in the sight of2 God.
-5 Then the angel took the censer, filled it with fire from the altar, and threw it down to the earth; and there were claps of thunder and rumblings and flashes of lightning and a shaking of the earth.3 6 And the seven angels holding the seven trumpets prepared themselves, that they might sound them.
+3 Then another angel holding a golden censer came up and was stationed beside the altar; and much incense was given to him, so that he might mingle it with1 the prayers of all the saints on the golden altar that stands before the throne.
+4 So the smoke of the incense, mingled with the prayers of the saints, ascended out of the angel’s hand in the sight of2 God.
+5 Then the angel took the censer, filled it with fire from the altar, and threw it down to the earth; and there were claps of thunder, and rumblings, and flashes of lightning, and a shaking of the earth.3 6 And the seven angels holding the seven trumpets prepared themselves, so that they might sound them.

 The First Four Trumpets

 7 So the first angel blew his trumpet, and there came hail and fire, mingled with blood; and they were4 thrown down to the earth, and a third of the earth was burned up, a third of the trees were burned up, and all the green grass was burned up.